icon

 Unit Categories:

-In A MIDSUMMER NIGHT’S DREAM, the real and fairy worlds collide.
-This sea-son, let Shakespeare’s enchanting comedy transport you!
+A MIDSUMMER NIGHT’S DREAM, the real and fairy worlds collide.
+Let Shakespeare’s enchanting comedy transport you!
 Dive into a magical forest where love, mischief, and transformation abound as two young couples and a troupe of amateur actors fall prey to the whims of fairies.

 Possible Workshop Add-ons: